yurkinh/SQLiteNetExtensions.Modern/README.md

 _Sample extracted from `RecursiveReadTests` and `RecursiveWriteTests` test classes_

-Take into account that using `InsertOrReplaceWithChildren` to update a entity tree may impact performance as it will delete and re-insert all objects into the database regardless if they have been modified or not.
-It's recommended to keep track of the modified objects by yourself and update the objects calling `UpdateWithChildren` rather than calling `InsertOrReplaceWithChildren` to replace the object tree.
+Take into account that using `InsertOrReplaceWithChildren` to update an entity tree may impact performance as it will delete and re-insert all objects into the database regardless if they have been modified or not.
+It's recommended to keep track of the modified objects by yourself and update the objectsby  calling `UpdateWithChildren` rather than calling `InsertOrReplaceWithChildren` to replace the object tree.

 #### Cascade delete

 Cascade delete operations allow you to delete a complete entity tree by just performing a simple operation.
 To enable recursive delete on a relationship property you have to set `CascadeOperations` property to `CascadeDelete` on that relationship attribute.

 Two different methods are provided for recursive deletion: `DeleteAll` and `Delete`.
-These methods already exist in vanilly SQLite-Net, just make sure to call the overloaded method with the `recursive` parameter set to `true`. `DeleteAll` is just a convenience method for deleting a list of objects, but it's recommended over iterating on `Delete` because it will make sure that the objects are only deleted once and will perform the deletion on a single SQL `delete` statement.
+These methods already exist in vanilla SQLite-Net, just make sure to call the overloaded method with the `recursive` parameter set to `true`. `DeleteAll` is just a convenient method for deleting a list of objects, but it's recommended over iterating on `Delete` because it will make sure that the objects are only deleted once and will perform the deletion on a single SQL `delete` statement.

 SQLite-Net Extensions will handle circular references and inverse relationships correctly, and will only perform a `delete` statement for each class type to be deleted.